benavio/GoTWA/README.md

 ### Check endpoints
-curls to check endpoint in exaples.txt for curl u can use some extension in this project was used "Rest Client"
+curls to check endpoint in exaples.txt. for curl u can use some extension, in this project was used "Rest Client".